 Lots Of Progression

 There is a brilliant career mode that sees you race in championship style events, which means this game has plenty of room for progression.
 Aside from that, you can also enjoy a solid multiplayer mode, but there are the usual free play modes such as time trials that will keep you entertained if you don’t have an internet connection, or just want to practice.

 To go with the excellent and realistic sounds of Project Cars 2 the game also has some amazing graphics.
-Being a fairly recent release in terms of console racing games, it has taken advantage of the excellent graphical capabilities of the PS4.
+Being a fairly recent release in terms of console racing games, it has taken advantage of the excellent graphical capabilities of the PS4 and of course it looks great on PS5 too.
 You will also be able to enjoy some very realistic driving physics, which put this game heavily on the simulator side of simcade racing.